drush-ops/drush/docs/commands.md

     - Implement the [Formatter Attribute](https://github.com/drush-ops/drush/blob/13.x/src/Attributes/Formatter.php).
     - Command class should `use \Drush\Formatters\FormatterTrait`
     - `execute()` is largely boilerplate.
 See examples above.
 By convention, do your work in a `doExecute()` method instead.
 - Add the following snippet to your project's composer.json.
-Noe that Drush 13.7 is backwards compatible, so this is not a burden on existing projects.
+Note that Drush 13.7 is backwards compatible, so this is not a burden on existing projects.
+Also note that Drush 12 and earlier are no longer supported.
 ```json
 "conflict": {
     "drush/drush": "<13.7"